Have you checked to see if there is an herb society near you?

 Herb societies offer gardeners what I call next-level understanding of plants.

-Aside from parsley, oregano, and thyme, you'll probably be surprised by the sheer number of plants that fall into the herbal category; plants like bronze fennel, red-veined sorrel, lovage, tansy and sweet cicely.
+Aside from parsley, oregano, and thyme, you'll probably be surprised by the sheer number of plants that fall into the herbal category; bronze fennel, red-veined sorrel, lovage, tansy, and sweet cicely.

 We owe such a debt of gratitude to Shreve.

 He was THE preeminent botanist of North American deserts during the first half of the Twentieth Century.

 Shreve worked out of a laboratory in Tucson, Arizona.
 The lab was ideally situated for Shreve's field research of the western United States and northern Mexico.
 Shreve relished telling the origin story of his lab:

 “Of course you are familiar with the story of Andrew Carnegie,” he began, “the immigrant boy who became one of America’s richest steel magnates and who left a fortune “to encourage in the broadest and most liberal manner investigation, research, and discovery, and the application of knowledge to the improvement of mankind.”

 Before he died, Carnegie had established an institution that divided its scientific investigations into twelve departments into widely separated parts of the country.
 The Desert Laboratory became one of the outposts of the Division of Plant Biology.
 The total Carnegie benefaction totaled about $25,000,000.”

 In July of 1908, Shreve ascended the Santa Catalina Mountains for the very first time.
 His party rode on horses to climb the 6,000 feet from Mount Lemmon's desert base to the summit, which is 9,100 feet above sea level.